cyrillcastro/bioe231-theclique/README.md

 | M1     | Matrix protein 1          | 3MD2                         |
 | NS1    | Nonstructural protein 1   | 2N74                         |
 | NEP    | Nuclear export protein    | 2QPJ                         |

+### Phylogenetic Tree Viewing:
+In order to view the provided phylogenetic tree file (HA_protein_1918-2012_phylotree.nh), please download the MsaView plugin for the plugin store.
+Afterwards, launch a multiple sequence alignment viewing panel, then upload the attached file (which should be in the data folder) under "Tree file or URL" after choosing the file upload option.
+The file should be unzipped in the data folder after running the process_data.sh script.

 ### Working Example of the JBrowse Genome Browser:
 If you would like to try out our genome browser before installing, you can do so at the following link: <a href="https://mluo123.github.io/bioe231-theclique/jbrowse2/">https://mluo123.github.io/bioe231-theclique/jbrowse2/</a>